DanielHaring/TYPO3-Crystalis/Documentation/KnownProblems/Index.rst

 between RealUrl and the TYPO3 CMS Core in handling domains.
 While TYPO3 CMS doesn't care about the port and therefore needs a domain-only record, RealUrl needs to know about the port for proper URL generation.
-To satisfy both of them, you have to create two domain records – one containing the port (e.g. 'www.example.org:8888') and the other containing the pure domain only (e.g. 'www.example.org').
+To satisfy both of them, you have to create two domain records – one containing the port (e.g. 'www.example.org:8888') and the other one containing the pure domain only (e.g. 'www.example.org').

 If those two domain records are set, please ensure the option *"Always prepend this domain in links"* is unchecked for both of them.
 Otherwise there may occur conflicts when links are generated.